alexlep/spin-brewery/README.md

 ## Usage
 ### Initial preparations
-ideally you shoul have custom python virtual environment, even though `spin-brewery` depends only on single library: **pyyaml**
+Ideally you should have custom python virtual environment, even though `spin-brewery` depends only on single external library: **pyyaml**

 ### Prepare docker compose scenario
 Get the latest release information: